Healthy Homes Assessment Tutira

 Home Assessments Tutira for Rental Properties

-There are numerous things to check when conducting an house assessment to see if your rental property is in compliance with the requirements of the Healthy Homes Standard.
-There are a few examples:
+There are many things to be able to examine when conducting a house review to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
+The most common are:

 • Do you think the heating system has sufficient capacity?